ShawnDriscoll/diceroll/docs/source/glossary.rst

    no dice
      Used to refuse a request or indicate no chance of success.

+   Python 3.6+
+     A newfangled version of Python that's different from what Python 2.5 programmers are used to.

    rabbit hole
      Used to refer to a bizarre, confusing, or nonsensical situation or environment, typically one from which it is difficult to extricate oneself.